tlefebvre1/Machine-Learning-Project/predictions.md

 ## Predictions

-Use this model to predict the class of 20 entries.
+Use this model to predict the outcome of 20 entries.

 ```r